kunjpatel007-gif/QuickSplit/README.md

 ### 4. NFC Tap-to-Sync (HCE)
 * **Host Card Emulation:** Uses the `nfc_manager` package to emulate a smart card.
 * **Instant Pairing:** Instead of scanning QR codes to join a group, you just tap two Android phones together.
 The app broadcasts the QuickSplit User Profile via NFC, instantly adding them to your local database.
+* **Instant Payments:** When settling a debt, tapping phones can also automatically extract the payee's UPI ID and instantly launch your UPI app (like GPay) with the payment ready to go.

 ### 5. ML-Powered Receipt Scanning
 * **On-Device OCR:** Uses Google ML Kit Vision to read text directly from the camera feed.
 No images are sent to the cloud.